 Sometimes, a bestseller can be a fleeting thing.
 Someone may have got the top spot for a day or two, and never see it again.
 Do not get lost in the noise of the short-term bestsellers, we are after longevity.
 Therefore, I recommend looking at the top selling author lists that usually come out at the end of the year which reveal that year's overall bestsellers.
 Use it to learn more about the authors doing well in your market...and how they do it.

 4) Gather data:

 Compile an evidence document that includes cover and description examples used by the bestselling authors in your genre.
 What categories are they listed under?
 How does this compare with your positioning?
-This information will be useful for marketing discussions with your publisher, something I'll be sharing with patrons in the future.
+This information will be useful for marketing discussions with your publisher.

 5) Immerse yourself in your genre.